VEA Definition

 Scenarios Scenarios are visual representations that depict possible future states of the enterprise architecture.
 They are used for strategic planning and decision-making.
 Scenarios help stakeholders envision different potential outcomes and their implications.

-Data Flow Diagrams (DFD) These show the movement of data through a system, helping to understand how information is processed and transferred.
+Data Flow Diagrams (DFD) These show data movement through a system, helping to understand how information is processed and transferred.

 Technology Stack Diagrams These show the various layers of technology and software that make up an organization's IT infrastructure.